Resources

 12 December 2019

 In each issue of the Journal of General Practice Nursing, we investigate a topic currently affecting our readers.
-Here, we ask what do the new primary care networks mean for GP?
+With more and more patients being seen with complex wounds in primary care, here we consider Are we asking GPNs to become wound care experts?

 Topics: Practice matters